 FOR YEARS, medical devices based on Glycosaminoglycans HAVE BEEN IMPROVING LIVES OF MILLIONS OF PATIENTS WORLDWIDE.

 Hyaluronic Acid is widely used in aesthetic medicine (as a dermal filler), ophthalmology (for ophthalmic surgery and eye drops), rheumatology (for visco-supplementation and bone regeneration), urology (treatment of vesicoureteral reflux) and more.
-Heparosan and Chondroitin sulfate, biomolecules from the same Glycosaminoglycan family, also have great potential in these therapeutic fields.
+Heparosan, biomolecules from the same Glycosaminoglycan family, also have great potential in these therapeutic fields.

 Skin is in a state of permanent renewal: skin cells die and are renewed daily.
 Over time, cells regenerate themselves less quickly, and the production of some molecules loses intensity, resulting in skin aging and wrinkles.
 There is a growing trend for the adoption of solutions to compensate or reduce the loss of skin firmness, elasticity and volume on the face and hands - with the objective of combatting the signs of aging and improving skin quality.